HITESH-S-P/Intellects/README.md

 INTEL-UNNATI-2024

 ## Introduction
-Ollama is an open-source project that serves as a powerful and user-friendly platform for running LLMs on your local machine.
+Ollama is an open-source software that serves as a powerful and user-friendly platform for running LLMs on your local machines.
 It acts as a bridge between the complexities of LLM technology and the desire for an accessible and customizable AI experience.
 At its core, Ollama simplifies the process of downloading, installing, and interacting with a wide range of LLMs, empowering users to explore their capabilities without the need for extensive technical expertise or reliance on cloud-based platforms.

 ## Key Features and Functionalities